James or Camilla

 Background to Folksy

-Folksy was launched in August 2008 by James Boardwell and Rob Lee.
+Folksy was launched in August 2008 by James Boardwell.
 James had been researching early social networks in 2000 in his role at Future Media and Technology at the BBC.
 This research led to crafters sharing tips and ideas through blog networks in the US, Australia and the UK, a creative outlet but also a means of support for suburban young mums cut off from traditional familial and social networks.
 This, combined with his family background in textiles and crafts in north east Lancashire, around Colne, fostered a desire to create Folksy.
 Rob, expert at architecting large scale web services brought his own passion for electronics and geekery into the idea for Folksy and an early prototype was built in 2007 before launching properly in 2008.

 Hi-Resolution images of James (click on the image to open a hi-res version in a new window).